 - They did a poor job of warning visitors about wild animals.

-How Can I Show That Someone Caused My Animal Attack?
+How Can I Show that Someone Caused My Animal Attack?

 - Past and future medical bills